hsadeveloper/containerization-Java-app/README.md

-## Docerize Java Application Brick-by-Brick

 ### History of Containerization

-The concept of containerization is not new and was proposed in the 1970s.
-The initial idea of containerization was to isolate code applications on the Unix operating system.
-The 2000s were recognized as a turning point in container technology.
-In 2003, Google released Borg, a container cluster management system, which relied on the isolation mechanisms that Linux already had.
-Around 2012, several Linux distributions introduced more deployment choices and management tools, significantly improving the usability of containers.
-In 2008, LXC (Linux Containers) was released, providing a container implementation based on cgroups and namespaces.
+The initial concepts of containerization originated when developers faced challenges in application management.
+Security was at the top of their list of challenges.
+In a typical scenario, one Linux system server might be used as a database service, with the file server and web server running on the same operating system.
+However, non-isolated applications are not considered to be the best practice.
+A successful attack on one service can compromise the other services.
+This non-isolated application approach puts the services at risk of cyber attacks by increasing the surface area for potential breaches.

+The chroot system call was first introduced in Unix V7 in 1979.
+When the application starts, it isolates itself to a specific directory on the filesystem and uses that directory as its apparent root directory.
+In 2002, the Linux kernel implemented the namespace feature, allowing an application to run in its own virtual environment without the overhead of virtualization.
+Enginee at Google created control groups "cgroups".
+This Linux feature merged into the Linux kernel around 2007.
+Linux Containers (LCX) was relased in 2008 .LXC is An operating-system-level virtualization technique that enables multiple isolated Linux containers to run on a single host, all sharing the same Linux kernel.
+LXC provided features included namespace and cgroups and other.
 In 2013, Docker was founded as a containerization platform based on Linux.
 The following year, in 2014, Google created the Kubernetes project as an open-source container orchestrator.[1]

 ### What is Containerization Technology